smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 </function>
 ```

-Add a new struct called `Field` and an enum called `FieldType` to get user input in the GetInput screen.
+Add a new struct called `Field` and an enum called `FieldType` to get user input in the DisplayForm screen.
 This enables text input fields, numeric input fields and combo box input fields.
 Text and numeric input fields would bring up a keyboard or numpad.
 Combo box input would bring up a drop down list of items.
 ```xml
 <struct name="Field">